-Popular layer or Ried name in German-speaking countries.
-It derives from the fact that vineyards used to be very often owned by the church (the "priest") or by monasteries.
+Popular location or vineyard name in German-speaking countries.
+It is derived from the fact that vineyards used to be very often owned by the church (the "priest" = priest) or by monasteries.

 The vineyard was mentioned as early as 1230.
-A popular saying was: "The Kremser does not like the priest, but he likes to drink the Pfaffenberger".
-First, the Pfaffenberg belonged to the bishops of Passau and was taken in 1241 by the last Babenberg Duke Friedrich the Disputable (1210-1246) as a fief.
+A popular saying in the vernacular was: "The Kremser doesn't like the Pfaffen, but he likes to drink the Pfaffenberger".
+Initially, the Pfaffenberg belonged to the bishops of Passau and was taken as a fief in 1241 by the last Babenberg duke Friedrich the Dispute (1210-1246).
 Then he came into the possession of the Austrian ruling house Habsburg.
-In 1974 the vineyard of the 195 hectare " Hall Pfaffenberg "assigned.
-It covers two vineyards and covers a total of 25 hectares of vineyards.
-The much smaller part with eight hectares is located in the municipality Rothenhof in the Wachau, The larger 17 hectare area is located in Stein Krems in the Kremstal,
+In 1974 the vineyard of the 195 hectare " Hall Pfaffenberg ”.
+It extends over two wine-growing regions and comprises a total of 25 hectares of vineyards.
+The much smaller part with eight hectares is in the municipality of Rothenhof in the Wachau, The larger part with 17 hectares is in stone Krems in the Kremstal,

-The steep terraced Vineyards on gneiss interspersed weathering soils are south to southeast aligned and are bounded by the Danube valley.
-They are mainly with the varieties Riesling and Green Valtellina, and also Neuburger and Müller-Thurgau planted.
-Shares in the vineyard, for example, have the wineries Hagen Anton.
+The steep terraced Vineyards on weathered soil interspersed with gneiss are oriented south to southeast and are bordered by the Danube Valley.
+They are mostly with the varieties Riesling and Green Valtellina, and also Neuburger and Müller-Thurgau planted.
+The wineries, for example, have shares in the vineyard Hagen Anton.
 Hajszan Neumann.
 Knoll Emmerich.
 Müllner Johann.
 Salomon Undhof.
 Stagard.
 Strobl Clemens.
-Winery City Krems.
-Winemaker Krems and Rowis Wolfgang,
+City of Krems winery.
+Winemaker Krems and Linieis Wolfgang,

-The Riede is located northeast of the community Zöbing on the left Kampufer.
-Primeval soils dominate with a thin layer of loess and sand.
-Cool airs of Manhartsberg characterize the aromas of the wines.
-Above all, here are the white wine varieties Riesling.
+The vineyard is located north-east of the municipality of Zöbing on the left bank.
+Primeval rock soils dominate with a thin layer of loess and sand.
+Cool air from the Manhartsberg characterize the aromas of the wines.
+Above all, the white wines are here Riesling.
 Green Valtellina.
 Chardonnay and Riesling grown.
-Shares in the vineyard, for example, have the wineries Brandl Günther and Retzl Erwin,
+The wineries, for example, have shares in the vineyard Brandl Günther and Retzl Erwin,

 Pfaffenberg Wachau: © Robert Herbst - POV